Crawley Friday Darts League Rules 2025/2026

 Captains & Secretaries: One competition for each division, with the Captains & Secretaries competing together in each divisional competition.
 Only registered Captains & Secretaries can enter.

-Rule 16: All competitions, excluding the premier league singles, will be played over the best of three legs.
+16) All competitions, excluding the premier league singles, will be played over the best of three legs.

-Singles: 501
+Singles 501

 1 x treble 701

-If it is a tie after two legs then the remaining game will be 1 x single 501
+1 x double 601 if it is a tie after two legs then the remaining game will be

 The players that play in the double cannot play in the single leg

 The Premier division Singles will be played over 5 legs.
+In the Pairs.
+(One player can play 2, missing a throw alternately).

-Rule 17: All teams & players awarded the Leagues own trophies will be held responsible for their return & upkeep.
+17) All teams & players awarded the Leagues own trophies will be held responsible for their return & upkeep.
 Any damaged or lost trophies will be charged to the team concerned.
 There will be winners and runners up trophies for the League, Knockout cup, singles and pairs.

-Rule 18: Teams wishing to add or change the League rules, must do so in writing to the League Secretary, 14 days prior to the AGM.
+18) Teams wishing to add or change the League rules, must do so in writing to the League Secretary, 14 days prior to the AGM.
 However as a result of discussions at the AGM then any suggested amendments to these additions or changes can be voted on at the AGM.

-Rule 19: The rules should be made available at all venues, to avoid disputes.
+19) The rules should be made available at all venues, to avoid disputes.

-Rule 20: The League Committee will decide any other matters not covered by these rules.
+20) The League Committee will decide any other matters not covered by these rules.

-Rule 21: If a rule change specifically affects one division only team representatives from that division can vote on it.
+21) If a rule change specifically affects one division only team representatives from that division can vote on it.

-Rule 22: If a team disbands during the season players can transfer to another team in line with rule 8.
+22) If a team disbands during the season players can transfer to another team in line with rule 8.